 What is Random Error?

 The value of the quantity being measured goes up or down drastically.
-This error is also observed when an instrument is read incorrectly mostly in physics.
+This error is also observed when an instrument is read incorrectly, mostly in physics.
 A prominent example of random error is blood pressure measurements.
-A person even if they are healthy can observe an abnormal change in blood pressure or irregular fluctuations in it if a random error is observed.
+Even if they are healthy, a person can observe an abnormal change in blood pressure or irregular fluctuations in it if a random error is observed.

 Some of the subtypes of random error are reaction time errors and parallax errors.
 The parallax error is observed when the eyes are positioned incorrectly while reading a measuring scale.
-Reaction time error, as the name itself suggests, is an error observed in an experiment where an incorrect result is observed due to the speed at which a person starts or stops the stopwatch.
-This is a type of random error which is time sensitive and is observed mostly during experiments that involve heating or cooling.
+As the name suggests, a reaction time error is an error observed in an experiment where an incorrect result is observed due to the speed at which a person starts or stops the stopwatch.
+This type of random error is time sensitive and is observed mostly during experiments involving heating or cooling.

 What is Systematic Error?

-In mathematics, several types of errors can abrupt your flow of calculations and often lead to an incorrect result.
+In mathematics, several types of errors can abrupt your flow of calculations and lead to an incorrect result.
 Systematic error is one of them.
-The error in which measuring a certain quantity gives a constant figure or there is a change in that figure in regular intervals is known as a systematic error.
-The obtained value is consistent even if you try to solve the problem more than one time.
+The error in which measuring a certain quantity gives a constant figure, or there is a change in that figure in regular intervals, is known as a systematic error.
+The obtained value is consistent even if you try to solve the problem more than once.
 A consistent value or pattern is observed.

 There is a pattern or a system observed in this type of error.
-If you are calculating a set of readings and there are constant errors observed then your calculation has a systematic error.
-The correction factor in this error is often neglected.
+If you are calculating a set of readings and there are constant errors observed, then your calculation has a systematic error.
+The correction factor in this error is neglected.

 Difference Between Random and Systematic Error